 From the centre of La Movida Madrileña to the coolest district in town, Malasaña has experienced lots of changes during the last decades.
 Today modern cafés and second-hand shops live alongside traditional bars and markets where people have been going to for ages.

 Located west of Chueca and north of Gran Vía, Malasaña is hailed as the heart of Madrid’s counterculture scene.
 When Franco’s dictatorship ended in Spain, Malasaña became an area full of freedom, drugs and underground culture.
 Today, Malasaña is known for it’s young vives as well as for its many hip restaurants and cafés.
-It’s also one of the most popular nightlife spots in Madrid.
+It’s also Madrid’s most popular nightlife area.

 A fashion area

 Corredera Alta de San Pablo is an area full of trends and stylish people where both, cool brands and emerging designers are gathered.
 Rughara is something like a talent warehouse dedicated to homeware, decoration, fashion and art.
 If you are looking for new outfits or want discover colorful clothing, your shops are Biscuit and Monkey Garden.

 An historic place

 The most iconic spot in Malasaña is Plaza del 2 de Mayo, a lively square that represents the rebellion by the people of Madrid against the occupation of the city by Napoleon’s troops.
 It’s also a popular meeting point for locals at the weekends with lots of terraces